Issue

 Featured Articles

-The Slave Who Sued For Freedom
+The Slave Who Sued for Freedom

 Author: Jon Swan

-While the Revolution was still being fought, Mum Bett declared that the new nation’s principle of liberty must extend to her too.
-It took eighty years and a far more terrible war to confirm the rights she demanded.
+While the American Revolution was still being fought, Mum Bett declared that the new nation’s principle of liberty must extend to her, too.
+It took 80 years and a far-more-terrible war to confirm the rights that she had demanded.

-The Fires Of Norfolk
+The Fires of Norfolk

 Author: Ivan Musicant

-At war’s outbreak a frightened commander was ready to give away the Union’s greatest navy yard
+At war’s outbreak, a frightened commander was ready to give away the Union’s greatest navy yard.

 Lee’s Greatest Victory